 - Use social media to spread the word about your event and include a list of accepted electronics.

 3. Organize a Donation Program During Moving Season

 When the time comes to move out of the dorms, college students have a lot of clutter to sort through.
 From extra food in the cupboards to the sweaters you didn’t wear all semester, your college can save these items from the landfill and send them to those in need.
 The University of Southern Mississippi holds Move Out and Move In Madness events to help charities in the area.

 "Move Out Madness is a landfill divergent program that allows students moving out to donate unwanted items and non-perishable food rather than throw it away.
 Last Spring, we were able to collect 6,713 pounds of reusable goods that were distributed to local charities in our community and to our Eagles Nest Food Bank."

-Biking to and from campus can have as little as one-seventh the impact as driving a car.
+Biking to and from campus can have as little as 1/7th the environmental impact as driving a car.
 Starting a bike share program can make it easier for students to ditch their cars for the semester.
 Approach your school’s administration to see if they will cover the cost of bikes, locks, racks and maintenance.

 Benefits of Bike Share Programs:

 - Fund additional campus sustainability initiatives with bike rental fees.

 - Encourage those who wouldn’t normally ride a bike to start using greener transportation.